Back to Home Page

 During this time they had their second child, a son they named "Matthew".
 John decided to close his shop and pursue his lifelong interest in cars.
 He became a sales manager in the auto industry until he retired.
 John worked hard all of his life and was dedicated to his family.
 He was a role model to his children and a patient teacher of life.
 John passed on many things to his children, including his humor and enthusiasm for travel, along with his love of cars, planes, watches and music.
 After John retired he and his wife Janis decided to fulfill their lifelong dream of exploring the world together and traveled to many exotic places.
 They continued to travel right up until just two months ago when they visited South America.

+John has had a blessed life and has always been surrounded by his family and friends who have loved him dearly.
 We are thankful he is out of pain and that we were able to take our wonderful trip to So.
 America in February and March.
 Love and good health to you all, sincerely yours Jan McLane.

 TOP